mricon/b4/docs/contributor/send.rst

 However, using your own SMTP server may not always be a valid option:

+* your mail provider may not offer an SMTP compliant server for sending mail (e.g. if it only uses a webmail/exchange client)
+* there may be limits on the number of messages you can send through your SMTP server in a short period of time (which is normal for large patch series)
 * your company SMTP server may modify the message bodies by adding huge legal disclaimers to all outgoing mail
-* there may be limits on the number of messages you can send in a short period of time (which is normal for large patch series)
-* your company mail system may not provide an SMTP compliant server for sending mail (e.g. if it only uses a webmail/exchange client)

 The web submission endpoint helps with such cases, plus offers several other upsides: